 After World War II, the world was recoiling from the multiple nuclear explosions.
-People really started to think that humankind could actually destroy our world.
+People really thought that humankind could actually destroy our world.
 With questions about what we, as a species, were doing, people started questioning the absolute power of our political and corporate leaders to manufacture chemicals and promote them as beneficial to humankind.

 Trying to better nature

-Many years earlier, we were introduced to the chemical DDT which was supposed to be a wonder chemical to rid us of all those unwanted bugs.
-It was made available for use by the public in 1945.
-Then an American marine biologist, author, and conservationist by the name of Rachael Carson wrote a pivotal book called book Silent Spring and the environmental movement has been growing ever since.
+Many years earlier, they introduced us to the chemical DDT, which was supposed to be a wonder chemical to rid us of all those unwanted bugs.
+They made it available for use by the public in 1945.
+Then an American marine biologist, author, and conservationist by the name of Rachel Carson wrote a pivotal book called book Silent Spring and the environmental movement has been growing ever since.

 The beginning of EPA

 The outcry from Rachel’s book in combination with other disastrous events led to the formation of the Environmental Protection Agency (EPA) 1970.
-With the passage of the Clean Air Act (1970), the EPA had the authority to set goals and standards for the release of pesticides and herbicides into the environment.
+With passaging the Clean Air Act (1970), the EPA had the authority to set goals and standards for the release of pesticides and herbicides into the environment.

-In 1972, the EPA was required to measure every pesticide’s risks against its potential benefits.
+In 1972, they required the EPA to measure every pesticide’s risks against its potential benefits.
 This act gave the EPA the authority to gather information on chemicals and require producers to test them, gave it the ability to regulate chemical production and use, and required the agency to create the National Inventory listing of chemicals.